-I am looking forward to working with each of you this semester.
+Welcome to my welcome letter haha!
+I am looking forward to working with you this semester if you decide to enroll in the class.
 This course is my absolute favorite class to teach because it is about all of the ways in which we connect (or don’t) with each other; what you’ll learn about communication in this class will enrich your relationships with friends, family, co-workers, and lovers.

-Beth-Ann Dumas--students call me Ms. D. A little about myself: I’ve been teaching at Cuesta for 20 years and teaching is more than a job to me; it is my passion and my calling.
+Hey there!
+I'm Beth-Ann Dumas--students call me Prof. D or Ms. D. A little about myself: I’ve been teaching at Cuesta for over 20 years and teaching is more than a job to me; it is my passion and my calling.
 I once saw a saying that went something like this: find a job you love and you will never have to work a day in your life.
-That’s how I feel everyday because I get to share the secrets of what we know about communication and the powerful effects in can have on your life and your relationships.
+That’s how I feel everyday because I get to help you harness the immense power of team communication to make your own life and your world better.

 Basically, this course is about all of the ways in which communication connects two people.
-Among the topics we'll cover are the power of words, emotion, nonverbal communication, listening, friendship, romantic relationships, conflict, and many others.
+Among the topics of your communication Jedi Knight training we'll cover are the power of words, emotion, nonverbal communication, listening, friendship, romantic relationships, conflict, and many others.
 Catalog description: Applies theory and research to communication in interpersonal relationships in personal and professional contexts.
 It examines effective and appropriate uses of verbal and non-verbal messages in the initiation, development, maintenance, and termination of interpersonal relationships.
 Transfer CSU, UC

 Our Class Community and Student Expectations

 You may be wondering how we can do an online interpersonal communication course together.
 There are many ways to teach and learn about communication, but all of them involve interaction.
-The majority of your interpersonal interaction will occur through FlipGrid video posts and replies and via virtual face to face interaction through Zoom--called Interacts.
+The majority of your interpersonal interaction will occur through FlipGrid video posts and replies and via virtual face to face interaction called Interacts through GoReact, which is incorporated into your digital textbook.
 You will interact with each other in a see/hear way (remotely at your computers, tablets, or phones) more in this class than what you're probably used to in other online courses.
 Your success in this course depends on your own efforts and commitment.
 To a great extent, you get out of this course what you put into it and we all get out of the class what collectively we put into it.

 For each module, you will: